 "Most of our day-to-day food comes from a small number of domesticated vertebrates and grasses," writes Phylum Feast enthusiast Frederick Schueler, "but by seeking out and identifying the diverse biotic sources of our diet in this meal, we remember our origin as omnivores, and our relatedness to other lineages."

-• Attend a Darwin Day event: There are hundreds of Darwin Day events worldwide every year, and darwinday.org offers a partial list of upcoming options.
+Attend a Darwin Day event.
+There are hundreds of Darwin Day events worldwide every year, and darwinday.org offers a partial list of upcoming options.
 Many are one-day affairs, including several held on Evolution Weekend rather than Darwin Day itself.
-But the site also lists an array of longer events, like annual "Darwin Week" celebrations in Charleston, South Carolina, as well as Naples, Italy.
+But the site also lists an array of longer events, like annual "Darwin Week" celebrations in Charleston, South Carolina, as well as Salem, Massachusetts.
 Darwin Day originally focused on scientific lectures, but today it includes debates, museum exhibits, film festivals, art shows, essay contests and more.
 Some use the holiday to jointly honor U.S. President Abraham Lincoln, who was also born on Feb.
 12, 1809.

-• Go to church: Evolution Weekend is organized by the Clergy Letter Project in hopes of mending an old rift between Darwin and some religious groups.
+Go to church.
+Evolution Weekend is organized by the Clergy Letter Project in hopes of mending an old rift between Darwin and some religious groups.
 The goal is to foster open discussion about evolution in places of worship, an attempt to "show that religion and science are not adversaries."
 That doesn't mean capitulating on the scientific validity of evolution, though.
-It just means spending one weekend focusing on common ground rather than rehashing the same old debates from the Scopes monkey trial (even though those debates are still raging in many places — including New Hampshire and Indiana, both of which recently floated "anti-evolution" bills in their state legislatures).
+It just means spending one weekend focusing on common ground rather than rehashing the same old debates from the Scopes monkey trial.

 As the CLP explains on its website: